restic/restic/doc/040_backup.rst

 to local disks.

-Should you run out of space during the middle of a backup, there will be some additional data in the repository, but the snapshop will never be created as it only would be written at the very (successful) end of the backup operation.
+Should you run out of space during the middle of a backup, there will be some additional data in the repository, but the snapshot will never be created as it would only be written at the very (successful) end of the backup operation.
 Previous snapshots will still be there and will still work.